Indian women fight sex pests with smartphones and Internet

 The man eventually responds, saying he is sorry and asking forgiveness, watched by passengers disembarking the plane.

-Upon landing in Bhubaneswar, in Odisha, the victim lodged a complaint with IndiGo crew and local police, said an airline statement.
+Upon landing in Bhubaneswar, in eastern Odisha state, the victim lodged a complaint with IndiGo crew and local police, said an airline statement.

 The video is the latest of several incidents caught on camera by victims, their friends, and bystanders to show how Indian women and girls are feeling empowered by the use of smartphones and standing up to their aggressors.

-In November, two sisters in the city of Rohtak hit the headlines when a video taken by other passengers showed them fighting with three young men who harassed them on a bus in Haryana.
+In November, two sisters in the city of Rohtak hit the headlines when a video taken by other passengers showed them fighting with three young men who harassed them on a bus in the northern state of Haryana.
 One of the sisters hits the men with a belt while passengers on the bus watch without intervening.

-Another video from Bangalore in August showed a female jogger chasing a man who was sexually harassing her, catching up with him and forcing him to the ground.
+Another video from the southern city of Bangalore in August showed a female jogger chasing a man who was sexually harassing her, catching up with him and forcing him to the ground.
 She kicks him and tells him to "get lost".

 Since the fatal gang-rape in Delhi in 2012, the Indian government has tightened laws for crimes against women and introduced tougher penalties, but many Indian women say they feel no safer, according to a recent poll in the Hindustan Times.